ymuichiro/quick_learning_symbol_en/03_account.md

 ```

 #### Notes
-If the private key is lost, the data associated with that account cannot be manipulated forever.
-In addition, the private key must not be shared with others, as the data manipulation is signed using the nature of the private key, which is unknown to others.
-Refrain from sharing the private key and it is also advisable not passing on the private key within the organization and continuing to operate with it.
+If the private key is lost, the data associated with that account can never be changed and any funds will be lost.
+In addition, the private key must not be shared with others since knowledge of the private key will give full access to the account.
-In general web services, passwords are allocated to "account ID", so passwords can be changed from the account, but in blockchain, a unique ID (address) is allocated to the private key that is the password, thus it is not possible to change or re-generate the private key associated with an account from the account.
+In general web services, passwords are allocated to an "account ID", so passwords can be changed from the account, but in blockchain, a unique ID (address) is allocated to the private key that is the password, thus it is not possible to change or re-generate the private key associated with an account from the account.

 ### Deriving of address